 Known for their phenomenal yum cha is Landmark Restaurant.
 Brisbanites come from far and wide to eat at this iconic yum cha style restaurant, known for its authenticity and utterly amazing roast duck.
 The tea selection is also something to write home about, so grab a bamboo basket and start eating.

-Tucked away in Inala, this yum cha, seafood, and Chinese restaurant is well worth the drive out of the CBD.
-Whether you're after breakfast, lunch, dinner, or anything in between, 7 Palace is there to bring you the goods on the daily.
-Specialising in their seafood dishes you can order an entire fresh crab if you're a sea critter lover, and for dessert, nothing beats their classic custard tart or mango pancakes.
+Tucked away in Sunnybank, this yum cha and Chinese restaurant is well worth the drive out of the CBD.
+Whether you're after brunch, lunch, dinner, or anything in between, Parkland Restaurant is there to bring you the goods on the daily.
+Specialising in their seafood dishes you can order an entire fresh mud crab from the tank if you're a sea critter lover, but nothing beats choosing baskets of prawn and Shanghai pork dumplings from the rolling trolleys.

-Not quite your traditional yum cha but too good not to mention is Bamboo Basket.
+Not quite your traditional yum cha but too good not to mention is New Shanghai.
 Have a seat in their restaurant with a full view of the skilled chefs cooking up a storm in the kitchen.
 Witness first-hand the delicate art of assembling every kind of dumpling under the sun.
-We recommend the soup dumplings; they are a work of art, wonder, and magic all wrapped up in a delicious parcel.
+We recommend the soup dumplings (xiao long bao); they are a work of art, wonder, and magic all wrapped up in a delicious parcel.

 Serving up what has to be every yum cha dish in the world is Golden Lane.
 This stylish restaurant seats 300 people, feeding everyone a fresh take on traditional Chinese food.
 By applying both Eastern and Western cooking techniques Golden Lane moves with the times, enhancing traditional cuisine rather than getting stuck in it.
 Stop by for their legendary dim sum and you won’t be disappointed.